WebOrigami/docs/src/content/framework/index.md

 Most tools for creating content like websites achieve power through complexity that's hidden from you, and offer flexibility through configuration that's to difficult to understand.

-The Graph Origami framework gives you a high degree of power and flexibility in a very different way — a foundation of interlocking, fundamental concepts:
+The Graph Origami framework gives you a high degree of power and flexibility in a very different way — by providing a foundation of interlocking, fundamental concepts:

 1. An overarching **creation-as-transformation** model helps you consider what you want to end up with, what you can start with, and how to transform that into the final result.
 1. **Explorable graphs** are a convenient way think about data, files, and other resources.